Native American Language

 Your child may not thank you for a name like this when he or she grows up any more than the people you're trying to honor will.

 So with those warnings duly in mind, how can you find a Native American name for your child, then?

-are often spiritually divined, unique to each individual, and/or related to an accomplishment, rite of passage, dream, or life event.
-Obviously, this is not something you are
+divined, unique to each individual, and/or related to an accomplishment, rite of passage, dream, or life event.
+Obviously, this is not

-However, if you are looking for an everyday American-style baby name inspired by your Native American heritage, you do have two simpler
+However, if you are looking for a modern American-style baby name inspired by your Native American heritage, you do have

 1) Use a Native American variant of a Hebrew or Christian name, for example, Kateri (Catherine) or Atian (Stephen).
 This is the Native American